 We WANT to accept your returns.
 It's really in our best interest to make you happy campers so you say awesome stuff about us to all your friends on social media and in person.

-However, if you send in a wig that is clearly messed up and cannot be resold to someone else (i.e. one that blatantly violates our published return & exchange policy), then we have to send it back to you.
-No ifs, ands, or buts.
+However, if you send in a wig that is clearly messed up and cannot be resold to someone else (i.e. one that blatantly violates our published return & exchange policy), then we either issue you a 50% refund or send it back to you.

 We have to protect our customers.
 They trust us to have diligent quality control on our returns by . . . well . . . exercising diligent quality control on our returns! :)